 Another essential business diagram is the UI wireframe.
 Software development teams use wireframes (also called mockups or prototypes) to visually outline and design a layout for a specific screen.
 In other words, wireframes are the blueprints for a website or software program.
 They help stakeholders assess navigational needs and experience for a successful practical application.

-Wireframes range from low-fidelity to high-fidelity prototypes.
+The level of detail in wireframes range from low-fidelity to high-fidelity prototypes.
 Low-fidelity wireframes are the most basic outlines, showing only the bare-bones layout of the screen.
 High-fidelity wireframes are typically rendered in the later planning stages and will include specific UI elements (e.g., buttons, drop-down bars, text fields, etc.) and represent how the final implementation should look on the screen.

 7. Process flow diagram